 SOC 252 : The Sociology of Human Relations

-	This course explores the social-structural, social-psychological, and

-	socio-political dimensions of human relations evolving in the midst of rapid

-	social transformations occurring throughout the contemporary world.
-Focus is

-	placed on the changing character of human relations within the context of

-	work, family, and civil society as traditional social patterns give way to

-	globalization.
-Potential developments of future societies and patterns of

-	interaction are explored.
+This course explores the social-structural, social-psychological, and socio-political dimensions of human relations evolving in the midst of rapid social transformations occurring throughout the contemporary world.
+Focus is placed on the changing character of human relations within the context of work, family, and civil society as traditional social patterns give way to globalization.
+Potential developments of future societies and patterns of interaction are explored.
+Prerequisite: A passing score on the College's writing and reading placement tests or, C or better or concurrent enrollment in ENG 091 or ENG 092.
 Three lecture hours per week.
-Competency met:

-	Global Awareness (5.2), Social Phenomenon (5.4), Ethical Dimensions (7.0)

-	Fall, Spring, Summer
+Competencies met: Ethical Dimensions, Global and Historic Awareness, Multicultural and Social Perspectives.
+3 credits Fall, Spring, Summer

 1. Compare and contrast the social-structural, social-psychological and socio-political dimensions of human relations in a globalized world.
 2. Identify historical and contemporary social forces creating rapid cross-cultural change.
 3. Decipher ways in which the changing character of human relations is occurring.
 4. Examine social structural and socio-economic impacts on human relations.